dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 {% include code.html id="d3_transition" file="d3_transition.html" code="" js="false" preview="true" %}

 That's pretty smooth.
 We initialize new bars with a width of 0 and fade them in as they grow.
-Notice that D3 interpolates opacity, color, position and size as we use transitions.
+Notice that D3 interpolates opacity, color, position, and size as we use transitions.
 For removing elements we simply fade them out with opacity.

 ### Groupings: Handling Nested Elements